dotnet/runtimelab/DllImportGenerator/designs/Pipeline.md

 ## Stub code generation

 Generation of the stub code happens in stages.
 The marshalling generator for each parameter and return is called to generate code for each stage of the stub.
 The statements and syntax provided by each marshalling generator for each stage combine to form the full stub implementation.

+The stub code generator itself will handle some initial setup and variable declarations:
+- Assign `out` parameters to `default`
+- Declare variable for managed representation of return value
+- Declare variables for native representation of parameters and return value (if necessary)

 ### Stages